AdamAndGPT/technical-assessment-music-app-1/README.md

 2. `docker build -t my-application .`
 3. `docker run -p 8080:8080 my-application`

+Both deployment options will start the application on `localhost:8080`

+## API Documentation (swagger)

 Please access the below URL for access to the swagger-ui in order to try out each endpoint provided by `Spring Data Rest`.